Jonathan-R-Anderson/internetcomputer/README.md

 ## Building

-Prerequisites include `grub-mkrescue`, `xorriso` and the `ldc2` D compiler.
-Run `scripts/setup_dev_env.sh` first to fetch the POSIX wrappers along with the `dmd` compiler and `-sh` shell sources.
-These tools are compiled inside anonymOS after boot.
-Then build the system with:
+Install `grub-mkrescue`, `xorriso` and the `ldc2` D compiler using your package manager.
+Once these prerequisites are in place run `scripts/setup_dev_env.sh` to download the POSIX wrapper library, the DMD source code and the `-sh` shell.
+The build system automatically produces a bootstrap `dmd` binary via `scripts/build_dmd.sh`.
+This compiler relies on the POSIX wrappers for its system calls, so after booting anonymOS you must run `/sys/init/install_posix_in_os.sh` before rebuilding the full toolchain.
+With everything fetched you can build the ISO image with:

 ```bash
 make build